denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

     W0507 15:00:23.905092 2862610 warnings.go:70] annotation "kubernetes.io/ingress.class" is deprecated, please use 'spec.ingressClassName' instead
     W0507 15:00:23.905160 2862610 warnings.go:70] path /grafana/?(.*) cannot be used with pathType Prefix

+  5. Copy the values.yaml file locally.

-  3. Install Prometheus and Grafana using teh Helm charts
+  3. Install Prometheus and Grafana using teh Helm charts With the Grafana Service exposed over NodePort:

+    helm install stable prometheus-community/kube-prometheus-stack -n prometheus With the Grafana Service exposed over LoadBalancer & Ingress.
+Run the command from the same directory where values.yaml is located

-    helm install stable prometheus-community/kube-prometheus-stack -n prometheus
+    helm install stable prometheus-community/kube-prometheus-stack -n prometheus --values=values.yaml

-  4. (!
+  5. (!
 Optional - for access via NodePort.
 Skip for access via LoadBalancer & Ingress !)
 Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo:
      - stable-kube-prometheus-sta-prometheus.yml
      - stable-grafana.yml